tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 No need to get a bare metal or dedicated server from DigitalOcean, we are not enemies to ourselves.

 In particular, here we will be talking about Static Site Generators, yes, this is one more post on SSG.
-During last 2 month I've done an analysis of most popular solutions, tried 3 of them and ended up with Go :party:
+During the last 2 month I've done an analysis of most popular solutions, tried 3 of them and ended up with Go :party:

 #### What are the options